Farishanif/Other/README.md

 # Other

-containing some of my random coding
+containing some of my random and testing code